Local Coordinator ++ Volunteer ++ Internship ++ Namibia

 Meet our local coordinator who will help make your stay in Namibia the fullest it can possibly be!

-Here we briefly introduce the team from our partner office in Namibia.
-Agnes and her colleagues will place you in your volunteer project, organize everything you need and will help you with all your questions.
-They will share their inside knowledge with you - so that your time as globetrotter will become the highlight of your life!
+We would like to briefly introduce the team from our partner office in the Namibia.
+Agnes and Her Colleagues will help you in your volunteer project or internship placement and organization.
+They will gladly share their inside knowledge with you - and help make your time as globetrotter become the highlight of your life!

 I am from Austria, Vienna and moved to Namibia in 2007.

-Since 2012 we are accommodating volunteers at Mammadu, as Mammadu only opened as a centre for orphans and vulnerable children in 2011.
+Since 2012 we are accommodating volunteers at Mammadu, as Mammadu only opened as a center for orphans and vulnerable children in 2011.

-I personaly travelled a lot, whole Europe, Usa, Central and South America and Africa
+I personally traveled a lot, whole Europe, USA, Central and South America and Africa

 People, mostly children, deserts or space but I love good food too.

 What Do You Love about Your Job?